PacificBiosciences/IsoSeq/docs/umi/cli-workflow.md

 For a toy dataset + command walkthrough, see the [Example](https://isoseq.how/umi/examples.html) page.

 ## Step 1 - Input
-### CLR data from Sequel / Sequel II / Sequel IIe
-For each SMRT cell a `<movie>.subreads.bam` is needed for processing.
+### HiFi Reads
 Each sequencing run is processed by [*ccs*](https://github.com/PacificBiosciences/ccs) to generate one HiFi read from productive ZMWs.
-It is advised to use the latest CCS version 4.2.0 or newer.
-_ccs_ can be installed with `conda install pbccs`.

-    $ ccs <movie>.subreads.bam <movie>.ccs.bam

-You can easily parallelize _ccs_ generation by chunking, please follow [this how-to](https://ccs.how/faq/parallelize).

-### CCS data from Sequel IIe
-If on-instrument CCS was performed, you can use the `reads.bam` or `hifi_reads.bam` as input.
+After CCS is performed, you can use the `hifi_reads.bam` as input.
 The `hifi_reads.bam` contains only HiFi reads, with predicted accuracy ≥Q20.
 No additional filtering is required.

-The `reads.bam` contains one representative sequence per productive ZMW, irrespective of quality and passes.

-We recommend using only HiFi reads!
+### Segmented Reads
+HiFi reads that have been segmented using [*skera*](https://skera.how/) as a part of the [MAS-Seq single cell](https://www.pacb.com/products-and-services/applications/rna-sequencing/single-cell-rna-sequencing/) application can also be used.

 ## Step 2 - Primer removal